lebrunthibault/lebrunthibault.github.io/content/post/music/ableton/ableton bugs.md

 ### Launch the test mode using focusrite midi (in any set)

-if there is no Midi recevied
+if there is no Midi received

 - Check the headphones 2 out is full volume on the soundcard
 - Check the routing in Scarlett Mix Control.
 Daw 3 to output 5 & 6

+if midi is received from other tracks:

+- Check the soundcard config.
+Usamo input should be from DAW 3

 if there is garbage midi received